-7 Common Household Pests
+7 Common Household Bugs and Pests

-Most property-owners have encountered at least one pest problem during their lifetime, if not more.
+Most property-owners have encountered at least one bug problem during their lifetime, if not more.
 Certain properties are more prone to infestations than others, and it can sometimes be hard to tell the difference between pest damage and regular wear and tear.
 The best way to find out if you have a pest problem is by learning the signs of the most prevalent invaders.
-If you suspect an infestation, there is a good chance that the culprit is one of these 7 common household pests.
+If you suspect an infestation, there is a good chance that the culprit is one of these 7 common household bugs.

 Millions of households across America dread the yearly appearance of ants in their kitchens.
 Property owners may see different types of ants depending on where they live, but the most common species are odorous house ants, pavement ants, carpenter ants, fire ants, and pharaoh ants.
 Most ant species are between 5 and 15 mm long and nest in places like stumps, trees, soil, beneath foundations, inside walls or cabinets, and behind moldings or baseboards.
 Ants are attracted to food residue and nesting spots.
 Signs of an infestation include ant mounds outdoors, wings, dead ants, and ants walking around.